title

 Nicholas I

 For the British, Turkey and its empire were a market for the export of their manufactured goods and a source of raw materials.
-Britain was moving toward friendship with Turkey as a buffer against Russia.
+Britain was moving toward friendship with the Ottoman sultan as a buffer against Russian expansion.
+The British looked forward to the greater liberalism and Westernization under the sultanate, and the sultan in turn welcomed the friendship of both Britain and France as protection against the Russians.

-Politicians were trying to be peacemakers, but they had the differences of men of prayer to contend with.
-The peace was disrupted in 1846 inside the Church of the Holy Sepulchre, in Jerusalem -- the holiest of sites for Christians and therefore a focal point for conflict.
+Then in 1846 a disturbance occurred inside the Church of the Holy Sepulchre, in Jerusalem – the holiest of sites for Christians and therefore a focal point for conflict.
 To maintain peace there the Muslim governor of Jerusalem had been posting soldiers inside and outside the church.
 Despite this, fights had been erupting.
 And on Good Friday a conflict between who was to use the altar first escalated into a brawl.
 In his book The Crimean War, Orlando Figes writes:

-The rival groups of worshippers fought not only with their fists, but with crucifixes, candle sticks, chalices, lamps and incense-burners, and even bits of wood which they tore from the sacred shrines.
-The fighting continued with knives and pistols smuggled into the Holy Sepulchre by worshippers of either side. (p.
-2)
+The rival groups of worshippers fought not only with their fists, but with crucifixes, candlesticks, chalices, lamps and incense-burners, and even bits of wood which they tore from the sacred shrines.
+The fighting continued with knives and pistols smuggled into the Holy Sepulchre by worshippers of either side. note49

 The riot ended with more than forty people dead on the church's floor.
 In 1847 and 1848 there were more unseemly scuffles between Catholic and Orthodox Christian monks and priests in Jerusalem; the representatives of the Orthodox Church emerged triumphant: for example, at the Church of the Nativity in Bethlehem, where Catholics had placed a silver star to commemorate the place of Jesus' birth.
 It was pried out and stolen, and Catholics described Orthodox monks as the thieves, and in Jerusalem Orthodox monks and Catholic priests again scuffled.

-In September in Turkey there were mass demonstrations and petitions urging a "holy war" against Russia.
-Theological schools sent the sultan declarations of their willingness to sacrifice their lives.
+In September in Turkey there were mass demonstrations and petitions urging a holy war against Russia.
+Theological schools sent the Sultan declarations of their willingness to sacrifice their lives.
 Numerous petitions were filled with quotations from the Koran.
-God's greatness and will were evoked.
-Religious leaders met with the Sultan and ventured an ultimatum: that he either declare war or abdicate.
+Religious leaders met with the Sultan and ventured an ultimatum: either he declare war or abdicate.

 They got their war.
-In an enlarged session with his Grand Council, the Sultan gave in.
+In an enlarged session with his Grand Council, Sultan Abdulmecid gave in.
 On October 4 he declared war.
-The British and French would get involved on the side of the Turks.
-Crimean War was on its way.
+The Crimean War, with the British and French on his side, was on its way.